GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :ref:`gmt_projections`.
 For details on all GMT projections and the required parameters, see the :doc:`psbasemap` man page.
-We will also show examples of every projection in the next Chapters, and a quick summary of projection syntax was given in Chapter `GMT overview and quick reference`.
+We will also show examples of every projection in the next Chapters, and a quick summary of projection syntax was given in Chapter `GMT Overview and Quick Reference`_.

 .. _gmt_projections: